DMacMakes/dmdocs/content/en/torrens/ise102/week8/index.md

 ```
 START checkForWins (card1, card2, card3)
-  int multiplier = 0 ( NO_WIN)
+  int multiplier
   if three cards show sevens
     multiplier is 10 (great idea to use a constant/enum THREE_SEVENS to represent 10)
   otherwise if three cards are the same
-    multiplier is 7
+    multiplier is 5
   otherwise if there's a pair
     multiplier is 3

-  return multiplier, which will still be 0 if no matches were found.
+  return multiplier.
 END checkForWins
 ```

-Using multiple `return` statements instead of a variable.
-Okay for small functions but don't do this for long ones, it can become very confusing.
+Using multiple return values:

 ```
 START checkForWins (card1, card2, card3)